railwayapp/docs/src/pages/deploy/config-as-code.md

 ## Environment Overrides

-Configuration can be overriden for a specific environment by nesting it in an `environments.[name]` block.
+Configuration can be overridden for a specific environment by nesting it in a `environments.[name]` block.

 When resolving the settings for a deployment, Railway will use this priority order